We Need More Women In STEM: The Girl Scouts Want To Help

 To tie it all together, the final girl dressed as Sylvia Acevedo, a former Girl Scout turned engineer turned rocket scientist at NASA’s Jet Propulsion Laboratory–who just so happens to be the Girls Scouts’ current CEO.
 “Casting a spotlight on powerful role models within the STEM arena offers girls a vision of what is possible, and can steer her career trajectory at any age,” Acevedo says in an email to Fast Company.
 “After all, you have to see it to be it.”

-But the organization has realized that is needs new ways to let that inspiration evolve.
+But the organization has realized that it needs new ways to let that inspiration evolve.
 That’s where the “Think Like a Programmer” expansion comes in.
 In Girl Scouts terms, the program is considered a “journey”–a longer-term project that builds interest in some discipline (but doesn’t earn the girls badges).
 For young kids, the goal has been to figure out some ways to use mathematics to both solve a problem and create something remarkable.

 Among second and third graders–technically, they’re Brownies, not full-fledged Girls Scouts–one project involved using beads and string to make sun catchers.
 “It’s a fun and age-appropriate activity where girls learn how this process is like creating an algorithm with patterns, variables, and functions (pieces of code that you want to use over and over again),” notes a spokesperson in an email.

-The curriculum for older kids is still being finalized, but would likely be more computer based, like writing code that automatically solves complex problems (a model that organizations like Girls Who Code have already proved to be wildly successful).
+The curriculum for older kids is still being finalized, but would likely be more computer-based, like writing code that automatically solves complex problems (a model that organizations like Girls Who Code have already proved to be wildly successful).
 For instance, they might participate in “an activity in which girls create an algorithm to solve a simple problem, like choosing a vacation spot,” the spokesperson says.

 That’s not exactly a community-changing concept–and a bit disconnected from the group’s supposed emphasis on world-improving icons–but it’s a start.
 The group will pilot the idea among 60 troops around the country in early 2018, with a wider launch next fall.

-While the group hasn’t shared the price tag for this sort of effort, Raytheon, the defense and cyber security company, has agreed to pick up the tab.
+While the group hasn’t shared the price tag for this sort of effort, defense and cybersecurity company Raytheon has agreed to pick up the tab.
 As the group points out in a related promotional video, 1.8 million girls currently participate in the Girl Scouts.
-The cyber-security world just so happens to be facing a projected skills gap of 1.8 million qualified workers within the next five years.
+The cybersecurity world just so happens to be facing a projected skills gap of 1.8 million qualified workers within the next five years.

 And there’s obvious interest among the Girl Scouts’ younger members: About 74% of the group’s younger members report being interested in the STEM field, although that enthusiasm often falls away as they get older.